Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

-The proposed SANEpool directly addresses the interpretability challenge and the graph pooling challenge in the real-world graph-level prediction tasks.
-Here we give some comparison between SANEpool with other related graph pooling algorithms.

-\paragraph{Comparison with Sortpool.} Both SANEpool and Sortpool \cite{zhang2018end} propose to sort nodes according to the structural role (i.e. 'importance') of nodes in the graph.
-However, DAGNN is inherently flat, while SANEpool aggregate information in a hierarchical way.
-Thus, SANEpool is capable of capturing more informative graph representation for the downstream prediction task.
+Both SANEpool and Sortpool \cite{zhang2018end} propose to sort nodes according to the structural role (i.e., `importance') of nodes in the graph.
+However, DGCNN is inherently flat, while SANEpool aggregate information in a hierarchical way.
+Thus, SANEpool is capable of capturing more informative global features for the downstream prediction task.
+On the other hand, SANEpool and Diffpool \cite{ying2018hierarchical} learn graph representation in a hierarchical way.
+However, Diffpool focuses on the relational analysis of node clusters, while SANEpool detects the critical sub-network based on the downstram tasks.

-\paragraph{Comparison with SAGpool.} Both SANEpool and SAGpool \cite{lee2019self} use GNNs to learn the projection and self-attention scores to perform graph pooling which selects the top-ranked nodes and filters out the rest.
-However, compared with SAGpool, the key innovation of SANEpool is to directly implement the edge pooling through a trainable parameter matrix $W$ based on the pre-defined node order (so as the graph size) in the molecular networks.
-As gene nodes in molecular networks always has extreme high centrality, edge pooling always help to deal with the feature smoothing challenge, hence capturing more reasonable and salient sub-networks for the prediction task.

-\paragraph{Comparison with Diffpool.} Both SANEpool and Diffpool \cite{ying2018hierarchical} learn graph representation in a hierarchical way.
-However, Diffpool focus on the relational analysis of node clusters, while SANEpool detect the critical sub-network based on the downstram tasks.
 Hence, SANEpool supports the pathway-based analysis in the drug combination prediction, thus providing interpretable results for healthcare.